Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Giants stats and trends

-- The Giants have been underdogs by 3 points or more four times this season and have covered the spread twice.
+- This year, the Giants have two ATS wins in four games as an underdog of 3 points or more.

-- New York's games this season have hit the over on three of six set point totals (50%).
+- New York's games this year have gone over the point total three times in six opportunities (50%).

+- The Giants put up 19.0 points per game, comparable to the 20.2 the Panthers allow.

-- New York is 2-0 against the spread and 1-1 overall when the team scores more than 20.2 points.
+- New York is 2-0 against the spread and 1-1 overall when the team records more than 20.2 points.

 - The Giants rack up 52.4 more yards per game (360.7) than the Panthers allow per contest (308.3).